daslanis/WallpaperPlusPlus/README.md

 # WallpaperPlusPlus
-Animated wallpapers on your computer with additional tools to help your everyday life.
+Animated wallpapers on your computer with additional tools to help your everyday life. <br>
 (Coming Soon...)